dwaware/UduinoTest/README.md

 This image shows the hardware with a green "altitude" LED and an unlit, red "collision" LED.
 ![20210510_163627](https://user-images.githubusercontent.com/74695555/117733544-fa7f3a80-b1ae-11eb-9241-8291d92a8d90.jpg)

 During a collision with the ground, the green LED is dimmmer (lower altitude) and the RED lights up briefly.
+It's a bit difficult to see the nuance of the LED intensity here.
+Maybe in lower lighting better live images could be obtained.
 ![20210510_163655](https://user-images.githubusercontent.com/74695555/117733548-fc48fe00-b1ae-11eb-9069-0fc60226b537.jpg)